Johnson, Rahm make intriguing Tour Championship pairing

 “I wouldn’t be able to play so nonchalant like he is,” Rahm continued.
 “If I hit a bad shot, you’re going to be able to tell.
 And if I hit a good shot like I did on Sunday, you’ll be able to tell, as well.
 He also wouldn’t be able to play with what goes on in my head.
 Obviously that steadiness has helped him be an extremely consistent player and win a lot.

 There are 28 other players who may have something to say about how this long Labor Day weekend unwinds.
-But if the two guys teeing off last Friday continue their brilliance in tandem, all those other intentions may be rendered irrelevant.
+But if the last two guys to tee off Friday continue their brilliance in tandem, all those other intentions may be rendered irrelevant.

 The guy at 10 under has some definite plans.
 In 11 trips to the Tour Championship, Johnson, whose lack of a FedEx Cup title is a gap in an otherwise victory-crammed career, has been all over the map.
 That includes his share of disappointment.
 He shot all four rounds over par and finished 29th last year.
 A final-round 73 cost him his best chance of winning a FedEx Cup in 2016.